PacktPublishing/Java-EE-8-High-Performance-video-/Section1/parallel-streams-example/README.md

 The WAR is created in `webapp/target/parallel-streams-example.war`.
 It was tested with the [Wildfly](http://wildfly.org) application server.

-Benchmarks can be run with
+Benchmarks based on [JMH](http://openjdk.java.net/projects/code-tools/jmh/) can be run with

     mvn clean package
     java -jar benchmarks/target/benchmarks.jar .*MyBenchmark.* -f 1